serjlemast/springboot-telegram-bot/Readme.md

 ### Java code style

+Java code style refers to the conventions and guidelines that developers follow when writing Java code to ensure consistency and readability.

 project: google-java-format,
 link: https://github.com/google/google-java-format/blob/master/README.md#intellij-jre-config

 ### Hosting Springboot app

+Render is a cloud platform that offers a variety of services for developers, including hosting for web applications, databases, and static sites.
+Render aims to simplify the process of deploying and scaling applications by providing a user-friendly interface and seamless integration with popular development tools.

 Deploy for Free - https://render.com/ <br>
 You can deploy instances of some Render services <br>